Views:

 Who does this impact

-Only some members will be affected by the changes.
+Read which members are affected by the changes.

-If you’re receiving a spouse’s or dependant’s pension for a late member who joined a public service pension scheme on or before 31 March 2012 and who was still a member on 1 April 2015, you may also be asked to make a choice.
+If you’re receiving a spouse or dependants pension for a member who joined a public service pension scheme on or before 31 March 2012 and who was still a member on 1 April 2015, you may also be asked to make a choice.

 If an eligible member has died since 1 April 2015, we'll review these cases as a priority.

-The choice between benefits will fall to the late member’s surviving spouse or partner.
-If there are children also in receipt of a survivor pension and the decision maker lives in a separate household to the child, any decision taken will not affect the child’s pension.
+If there are children in receipt of a survivor pension and the decision maker lives in a separate household to the child, any decision taken will not affect the child’s pension.

 If the child and decision maker live in the same household, the usual rules around total survivor benefits payable will apply.